ShariqNauman/ai-web-scraper/README.md

 # AI Web Scraper

 A simple and efficient AI Web Scraper built using Selenium for extracting website content.
 This project allows users to input a website URL, scrape content from the page, and clean the data to make it more readable.
+It also integrates with Google's API for additional processing.

 ## Features

 - **Web Scraping with Selenium**: Utilizes Selenium to load a webpage and extract the HTML content.
 - **Content Cleaning**: Cleans up the scraped HTML to remove unwanted tags like script, style, headers, footers, etc., to focus on meaningful content.
+- **Google API Integration**: Uses a Google API key for additional processing or services (e.g., NLP, Translation, or Storage).
 - **Easy-to-use Interface**: A simple Python script that can be run locally or deployed as a web app.
 - **Customizable**: Modify the scraper to work with different websites and extract specific data.